-The ethics committee at The Pet Professional Guild consists of a committee Chair and three other PPG members.
+The ethics committee at The Pet Professional Guild consists of a committee Chair and two other PPG Steering Committee members an a impartial professional.
 The key role of the Ethics Committee is to investigate all reported ethics violations.

 Your Pet Professional Guild Ethics Committee are:

 Chair - Catherine Zehner.
 Committee Members are Robert A King, Diane Garrod and Debra Millikan.